jacobkrit/Docker-Data-Transfer/README.md

 ### Build & Execution
 1. `sudo docker build -t serial_receiver .`
 2. `sudo docker ps` and copy the new IMAGE_ID
-3. Paste the new IMAGE_ID into the `image` variable for the `docker-compose.yml` file
+3. Paste the new IMAGE_ID into the `image` variable of the `docker-compose.yml` file
-4. `docker-compose up`
+4. To start the container: `docker-compose up`
-`sudo docker run -t -i --device=/dev/ttyACM0 IMAGE_ID`
-- by using the --device flag we give access to the dev directory through which we receive our data

 ### Desciption